levoai/docs/docs/install-traffic-capture-sensors/install-traffic-capture-sensors.md

 ---
-sidebar_position: 1
+sidebar_position: 0
 ---

-# Install Sensor
+# Install Traffic Capture Sensors

 Depending on your environment, you may choose to install a different Levo sensor to suit your needs.